Probation officer, Āpiha matakana

 Tasks

-- counsel clients or patients with substance abuse issues
+- counsel people with substance abuse issues

 - recommend legal actions